SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Conclusions

 \textbf{We believe} these improvements will further unlock the technological benefits brought about by the fusion of probabilistic graphical models and deep learning. \textbf{Crucially}, given our method's advantages in short training times and high efficiency, we are particularly keen to see its widespread \textbf{adoption in edge deployment scenarios} and \textbf{applications requiring rapid iteration}.

-\ifpaperfinal\makeacknowledgments{This work was supported in part by the National Natural Science Foundation of China under Grant 62076078 and in part by the Chinese Association for Artificial Intelligence (CAAI)-Huawei MindSpore Open Fund under Grant CAAIXSJLJJ-2020-033A.}\fi
+\ifpaperfinal\makeacknowledgments{The work is supported by the National Natural Science Foundation of China No. 62076078, Fundamental Research Funds for the Central Universities No.3072024LJ0403, and the CAAI-Huawei MindSpore Open Fund No. CAAIXSJLJJ-2020-033A.}\fi